Subtotal | $0.00 |

 Sidewalks that are at least 100 feet away from churches, schools, libraries, hospitals, and daycares

-Basically: If you see a “no smoking” sign, you can’t smoke cannabis there.
+Basically, if you see a “no smoking” sign, you can’t smoke cannabis there.
 However, if you see a “designated smoking area” sign, you can.

 Keep in mind that “smoking” means all forms of inhalation.
 New York considers vapes in the same category as joints, bowls, bongs, and cigarettes, so this applies to your PAX Era and Heavy pods, too.